powercord-org/powercord-backend/docs/2-plugin-api/2-webpack.md

 dataset, further increasing the performance of your query.

 >warn
-> Hinted requests may affect the results of your query, as Powercord will use this hint to exclude chunks of the
+> Hinted queries may affect the results of your query, as Powercord will use this hint to exclude chunks of the
 > module store.
 Be careful to really target what you're looking for!

 Here's the list of all available hints: